When Etsy is not enough. Open a shop with Wix or Shopify

 - Wix has a lot of additional apps to help you with marketing and expanding your business

 - Add coupons and create sales.

 - It might not be the best choice if you have a huge inventory.
-Even though you can add your items within categories it can get messy if you’re offering thousands of different items.
+Even though you can add your items to categories it can get messy if you're offering thousands of different items.

 - If you're planning to expand and hire staff, Wix doesn't have an option to add staff accounts to your site.

 - There's no option to add or change HTML code within your site which might be a problem for big and more advanced businesses.

 Read the full article about Shopify here: Opening your own online shop with Shopify